Feeling OK about ourselves

 The good news is that we have a natural defence against shame and it’s called pride.

 But let’s be careful, rather like shame, there are two types of pride: healthy and unhealthy.

 Unhealthy pride is a kind of wallpaper over shame.
 We use words like grandiosity, conceit, vanity and arrogance.
 I guess this is the kind of pride that comes before a fall!

 There is a healthy kind of pride however, a level headed appreciation of our gifts and talents.
 We can reflect on our achievements, resilience and contribution.
 Connect with our inner exuberance, humour and compassion.
-Acknowledge our creativity, resourcefulness and perseverance.
+Acknowledge our creativity, resourcefulness and perseverence.

 This is not to become over inflated.
 If it’s true, it’s true, and there’s no shame in knowing it.
 (See what I did there?)